 From the wheat fields of Eastern Washington, inspiration for the dragonfly was handed to us by our own beautiful Walla Walla Valley.
 The dragonfly is a meaningful symbol to our families.
 Representing change, our dragonfly has launched us into a life of crafting wonderful experiences and memories.

-From the moment we began contemplating the dragonfly as our winery's predominant image, we were inundated with dragonflies.
+From the moment we began contemplating the dragonfly as our winery’s predominant image, we were inundated with dragonflies.
 They would find us in the barrel room while topping off wine.
 They would find us in the middle of wheat harvest, 10 miles away from any reliable water source.
-They seemed to come out of nowhere, wherever it was that we were and would inevitably find thier way onto our label.
+They seemed to come out of nowhere, wherever it was that we were and would inevitably find their way onto our label.

 Growing up in a winemakers household within the Walla Walla Valley, Cameron had a great deal of exposure into the world of wine and winemaking.
 Our father, Cliff Kontos of Fort Walla Walla Cellars, is a remarkable mentor and is always excited to share his knowledge of life and of wine.
 Cliff is easily the most important influence on Cameron’s life; as a winemaker, husband, father, and a man.
 It didn’t take long before he realized that this was his calling and his lifelong connection to his father.